Hearing aid: Canada

 Hearing aids are Class II regulated medical devices under Canada's Food and Drugs Act.

 Under Health Canada, the Medical Devices Directorate (MDD) regulates the safety, quality, and effectiveness of hearing aids.
 All hearing aids imported and sold in Canada are subject to a pre-market review.
 Post-market, Health Canada monitors the performance of the hearing aid and any consumer complaints.

 Hearing aid financial assistance is available at both the federal and provincial level.
 Provincial hearing aid assistance and coverage can vary widely depending on the province and territory.

 In Canada, a prescription is required to purchase hearing aids.
 Only licensed audiologists, Ear, Nose and Throat (ENT) doctors, hearing instrument practitioners (where the profession exists), and audioprothésistes (in Quebec) can prescribe hearing aids.
 Over-the-counter (OTC) hearing aids are currently not available for sale in Canada.

 Canadian taxpayers can claim tax relief for hearing aids as a medical expense.

 Ireland

 Like much of the Irish health care system, hearing aid provision is a mixture of public and private.

-Hearing aids are provided by the state to children, OAPs and to people whose income is at or below that of the state pension.
-The Irish state hearing aid provision is extremely poor; people often have to wait for two years for an appointment.
+Hearing aids are provided by the state to children, old-age pensions and to people whose income is at or below that of the state pension.

-It is estimated that the total cost to the state of supplying one hearing aid exceeds €2,000.

 Hearing aids are also available privately, and there is grant assistance available for insured workers.
 For the fiscal year ending 2016, the grant stands at a maximum of €500 per ear.

 Irish taxpayers can also claim tax relief at the standard rate as hearing aids are recognised as a medical device.

 Hearing aids in the Republic of Ireland are exempt from VAT.

 Hearing aid providers in Ireland mostly belong to the Irish Society of Hearing Aid Audiologists.